 1 and a half tbsp sesame seeds

-175 ml (1/2 cup) of stock - I used vegetable stock paste, my own homemade (based on the Thermomix Fast and Easy Cooking book instructions, it worked very well).
+175 ml (1/2 cup) of stock – I used my homemade vegetable stock paste.
 Could use chicken stock of course.

 1. Place chicken thigh fillets (whole, spreading them a bit) in the inner pot.

 2. Crush the garlic cloves and grate the ginger (Thermomix: place garlic and ginger in bowl: 7 seconds speed 5, scrape down then 2 seconds speed 7).
 Add rest of sauce ingredients, i.e., 5 tablespoons hoisin sauce, 5 tablespoons sweet chilli sauce, one and a half tablespoons light soy sauce not forgetting the extra dash for

 luck, 1 tablespoon rice vinegar, 1 and a half tablespoon sesame seeds

 and 175ml/half cup of stock), and whisk together (Thermomix speed 4 for 5 seconds), then pour over the chicken thigh fillets, give it all a stir to coat.

 3. Cook on high pressure for 15 minutes (on instant pot press manual button and adjust time to 15 minutes), followed by a natural release (it took about 15 minutes).
 That’s Fran’s cooking time but I can tell you that, if you’re in a hurry, you can also cook for 5 minutes with a natural pressure release and they’ll be great.